Matt-GitHub/Matt-GitHub/README.md

 ## Working On
 **Illustrated JS**

 Redesigning the way we teach students how to learn Data Structures and Algorithms.
 Resources for learning these concepts in JS are far and few between and when you find a resource it is riddled with university level engineering and math jargon.
-Illustrated JS aims to teach students the fundamentals of computer science by illustrating the decision making process and creating examples that resonate with our audience.
+Illustrated JS aims to teach students the fundamentals of computer science by illustrating the decision making process and creating examples that resonate with our target audience.

 Check out a writing sample → [Illustrated JS ](https://illustratedjs.io/)